sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/scim_api.md

 Our implementation is in [this folder](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/enterprise/internal/scim).

-To try it, follow the "How to use" section of our [SCIM admin guide](doc/admin/scim.md), then see the [manual-testing-with-postman](#manual-testing-with-postman) section below to see it in action.
+To try it, follow the [How to use section of our SCIM admin guide](doc/admin/scim.md#how-to-use), then see the [manual-testing-with-postman](#manual-testing-with-postman) section below to see it in action.
 It should take you 10–20 minutes to set up everything and see the full CRUD magic happen.

 Using ngrok is a good idea because it lets you inspect the requests and responses at http://127.0.0.1:4040/inspect/http.